oconnor-ryan/E2E2/README.md

 2. Distribute messages between multiple clients
 3. Store the encrypted messages and files of its clients
   - Clients will not store messages because we want one user to access their messages through multiple devices.
+  - All client keys and shared keys must be ENCRYPTED before being stored on the server.
+A client can unlock those keys using a key generated from a key derivation function.

 ### Tools
 - Back-end Framework
   * NodeJS Runtime
   * ExpressJS to simplify setting up Web API routes
+  * WS NPM package to simplify handling WebSocket server.
   * mysql2 or postgres NPM package for communicating with database
   * express-session NPM package for session handling
 - Database